 - Cook for 30-45 minutes, check regularly & turnover a couple of times

-Other good sources of Beta-carotene (pro vitamin A) are: carrots, pumpkin, spinach, kale, Collard.
+Other good sources of Beta-carotene (pro-vitamin A) are carrots, pumpkin, spinach, kale, Collard.
 Dandelion & Turnip Greens.

-The secrets to producing a highly nutritious bone broth is to use only those bones from naturally reared animals, and preferably organic.
+The secrets to producing a highly nutritious bone broth are to use only those bones from naturally reared animals, and preferably organic.
 Secondly, extended cooking time with a little solvent such as organic apple cider vinegar with The Mother (sediment) to extract the nutrients is essential.
 Because bones are very dense, it takes a long time to release all their nutrients, so it is best to make as large a batch of broth as possible.
 I use a ceramic slow-cooker to make my own which is easy to leave on overnight.

 How To Make Chicken Bone Broth

-- One whole carcass Organic, Free Range Chicken (left over from a roast is fine)
+- One whole carcass Organic, Free Range Chicken (leftover from a roast is fine)

 - 4 tablespoons Organic Apple Cider Vinegar (with the Mother is best)

-Place the bones in a 4-5 litre, non-reactive stockpot (stainless steel or ceramic are best), cover with water and add the Apple Cider Vinegar
+Place the bones in a 4-5 litre, non-reactive stockpot (stainless steel or ceramic are best), cover with water, and add the Apple Cider Vinegar

 Bring to a boil, reduce heat and simmer for 5 minutes with the lid off.
 Skim off and discard any brown scum (soluble protein) that rises to the surface.
 This scum may contain toxins stored in the fat of the animal.